barnardrc/dadbot/README.md

     * For macOS/Linux, use your package manager (e.g., `sudo apt-get install tesseract-ocr` or `brew install tesseract`).
     * **Important:** You may need to add the Tesseract installation path to your system's PATH variable.

-4.  **Configure the Bot:** Open `config.ini` (or your configuration file) and adjust the settings to match your screen resolution and desired trading parameters.
+4.  **Configure the Bot:** All configurations are currently handled within their respective modules.
+    - `utils/dependents/calc_funcs` for Market and Profit calculation classes.
+    - `utils/control_loops` for primary VariableHandler and Item configuration classes.

 ## Usage